Discrete Nonlinear Schr\"odinger versus Ablowitz-Ladik: Existence and dynamics of generalized focusing NLS-type lattices over a nonzero background: Motivation and main results

 In fact, our numerical findings for $p>1$ underscore the value of the minimum guaranteed lifespan when investigating proximity.
-When $p>1$ and blow-up occurs for gAL, the dynamics of gDNLS with the same nonlinearity parameter remain significantly close up to the blow-up time of the gAL solution, which agrees remarkably well with the order of the theoretically predicted minimum guaranteed lifespan.
+When $p>1$ and blow-up occurs for gAL, the dynamics of gDNLS with the same nonlinearity parameter remains significantly close up to the blow-up time of the gAL solution, which agrees remarkably well with the order of the theoretically predicted minimum guaranteed lifespan.
 For the gDNLS solution, which exists globally, the maximal amplitude predicted by our theory is attained precisely at times of the order of the minimum guaranteed lifespan (see Theorem \ref{dnls-life-t}) and is maintained thereafter.
 The evolution of the DNLS solution post its minimum guaranteed lifespan exhibits an interesting phenomenon reminiscent of \textit{quasi-collapse}.
 This quasi-collapse provides the mechanism for the formation of very narrow, self-trapped states in the lattice, without the occurrence of a finite-time singularity \cite{christiansen1996discrete}.
-Thus, on the one hand --- and in agreement with our theoretical results --- finite in time blow-up cannot be observed for solutions of gDNLS on the finite lattice, even for initial data resembling perturbations of a nonzero background, while on the other hand the theory of the minimum guaranteed lifespan appears to accurately predict the quasi-collapse phenomenon for such gDNLS solutions on a finite lattice. \\[2mm] \textbf{4.
-Asymptotic equivalence between AL and DNLS.} The present work concludes with the study of another important topic, namely the \textit{asymptotic equivalence between the AL and the DNLS systems in terms of the discretization parameter $h$}.
-Specifically, we prove that the distance between the solutions of the AL and DNLS systems \eqref{al} and \eqref{dnls} measured in the $\ell^{\infty}$-metric satisfies the estimate
+Thus, on one hand --- and in agreement with our theoretical results --- finite in time blow-up cannot be observed for solutions of gDNLS on the finite lattice, even for initial data resembling perturbations of a nonzero background, while on the other hand the theory of the minimum guaranteed lifespan appears to accurately predict the quasi-collapse phenomenon for such gDNLS solutions on a finite lattice. \\[2mm] \textbf{4.
+Asymptotic equivalence between gAL and gDNLS.} The present work concludes with the study of another important topic, namely the \textit{asymptotic equivalence between the gAL and the gDNLS equations with power nonlinearity and $p\geq 1$ in terms of the discretization parameter $h$}.
+Specifically, we prove that there is a time $T>0$ such that the distance between the solutions of the gAL and gDNLS equations \eqref{al} and \eqref{dnls} measured in the $\ell^{\infty}$-metric satisfies the estimate